top of page

 Thesis title: “Experimental and theoretical study of carbon dynamics in an algal-bacterial co-culture”.
 During my PhD I explored the symbiotic interactions between algae and bacteria, which are important for Earth's ecosystems and nutrient cycles.
 By combining experimental and theoretical approaches I investigated the intertwined growth and nutrient dynamics in an algal-bacterial co-culture.
 This enabled me to develop and test a mathematical model of the carbon exchange between a vitamin dependent alga and a vitamin producing bacterium.

-NANO DTC,
+MRES, NANO DTC,

 UNIVERSITY OF CAMBRIDGE